yoimnik/tinder-api-wrapper/README.md

 I sniffed the private Tinder API by using a web debugging proxy and mocking user scenarios on the app.
 By viewing the web traffic from my mobile device on the proxy, I was able to see both the HTTP requests and responses for any user scenario.

-I wrapped the most relevant API calls in a python class `TinderClient`, which upon construction, authorizes an instance to use and make changes to your Tinder account.
+I wrapped the most relevant API calls in a python class `TinderClient`, which upon instantiation, authorizes an instance to use and make changes to your Tinder account.

 ## Sniffing your Facebook Token